What Is The Difference Between Freehold Vs Leasehold Properties?

 What are they?
 Simply put a ‘virtual freehold’ is a property marketed with exceptionally long leases of 999-years.

-As we said earlier, when flat owners in England purchase a leasehold property they are required to pay ground rent to the freeholder, who retains ownership of the land on which the property is built.
-Burdensome ground rent clauses often attached to leases of 999 years mean that the ground rent doubles every 10 years!
+As we said earlier, when flat owners in England purchase a leasehold property they need to pay ground rent to the freeholder.
+The person who retains ownership of the land on which the property is built.
+Burdensome ground rent clauses which are often a part of leases of 999 years mean that the ground rent doubles every 10 years!
 Such difficult ground rent schedules and high service charges seriously affect the flat owner’s ability to sell the property in the future.

 Summary – Freehold vs Leasehold

 In the end, when purchasing a property, always make sure you understand whether it is freehold or leasehold.
-And if a property has an exceptionally long leasehold, then make sure to read the fine print as you might be sucked into an expensive journey!
-A good real estate agent and property solicitor should minimise your worries and help you with your future property ownership and responsibilities.
+And if a property has an exceptionally long leasehold, then make sure to read the fine print.
+This is so you don’t end up sucked into an expensive journey!
+A good real estate agent and property solicitor should minimise your worries.
+As well as help you with your future property ownership and responsibilities.

-If you found this article useful and want to learn more about property before you jump in, then you may also want to read about Sensible Tax Planning for Property Investors or the difference between Short-Term vs Long-Term Lets.
+If you found this article useful and want to learn more about property before you jump in, then you may also want to read about the difference between Short-Term vs Long-Term Lets.